rsmaller/carg/README.md

 `myStringValue` would contain the string "default" and `myIntValue` would contain the number 5.

-If this is all the functionality you need, you're done!
+### Argument Assertions

-However, you may want to make an argument required or limit which values the user can set it to, especially one that is initialized with NO_DEFAULT_VALUE.
+You may want to make an argument required or limit which values the user can set it to, especially one that is initialized with NO_DEFAULT_VALUE.

 `argAssert()` is designed for this; it accepts the number of argument assertions as an argument.
 All assertions after that are two arguments each.